Matus-Dubrava/react/fundamentals/react/README.md

 In a render method, we try to render that obtained component if it exists and pass whatever props it received.
 If the async function wasn't loaded then we simply return *null*.

-In our root components, or any other component which needs to load another components that we want to load lazyly, we need to remove the old import statement and replace it with function definition.
+In our root component, or any other component which needs to load another components that we want to load lazyly, we need to remove the old import statement and replace it with function definition.

 Instead of